My passions include architecture, interior design, tattoos, street art, technology, cars and skiing.

 This particular kit comes with everything you need except the engine, transmission, and paint.
 It's designed around a small block Chevy engine, although a large number of engines can be squeezed in there.
 How about the 5.4l V8 from a Porsche 928 GTS?
 Coming with 345bhp, this thing will fly, and that's before you start tweaking the engine.
 500bhp is attainable!

 The complete kit comes in at $44,000, and you get pretty much everything for that.
 The best bit about this kit is the chassis: It's a semi-aluminum monocoque!
 Stiffer, lighter, and easier to build.
 What more could you want?
 Expect to build one up for about $55,000 and up, depending on your specs.

-No kit car site would without the amazing Ford GT40 replica the CAV GT.
+No kit car site would be complete without the amazing Ford GT40 replica, the CAV GT.
 It's simply amazing.
 Almost a perfect replica—both chassis and shell—this is probably the closest you'll ever come to seeing a GT40, let alone driving one.

 You can buy this in multiple stages, from a base kit up to fully built, and the prices range.
 Most people recommend having about $100,000 to build a decent one, although it can get more expensive if you want 500bhp and really good breaks.
 No matter what you prefer, or can get cheap, you have to put a Ford engine in the back.
 It's just wrong not to!

 4. Factory Five Racing-GTM